JetBrains/teamcity-documentation/topics/how-to.md

 What is _not_ copied by the approach above:
 * pausing comment and user of the paused build configurations
 * archiving user of the archived projects
-* global server settings (e.g. Maven settings.xml profiles, tools (e.g. handle.exe), external change viewers, build queue priorities, issue trackers).
+* global server settings (for example, Maven `settings.xml profiles`, tools like `handle.exe`, external change viewers, build queue priorities, issue trackers).
 These are stored under various files under `.BuildServer\config` directory and should be synchronized either on the file level or by configuring the same settings in the server administration UI.
 * project association with agent pools
 * templates from other projects which are not parents of the copied one.
 This configuration is actually deprecated in TeamCity 8.0 and is only supported as legacy.
 Templates used in several projects should be moved to the common parent project or root project.
 * no data configured for the agents (build configurations that are allowed to run on the agent).
-* no user\-related or user group\-related settings (like roles and notification rules)
+* no user-related or user group-related settings (like roles and notification rules)
-* no state\-related data like mutes and investigations, etc.
+* no state-related data like mutes and investigations.

 ## Move TeamCity Installation to a New Machine
+{product="tc"}

 If you need to move an existing TeamCity installation to new hardware or a clean OS, you can install the same TeamCity version on the new machine, stop the old server, connect the new server to the same [`TeamCity Data Directory`](teamcity-data-directory.md) and make sure the server uses the [same environment](#Environment+transferring).
 Alternatively, you can follow the [instructions on copying](#Create+a+Copy+of+TeamCity+Server+with+All+Data) the server from one machine to another.